 Published quarterly, the Gettysburg Review considers unsolicited submissions of poetry, fiction, essays, and essay-reviews from September 1 through May 31.
 We welcome submissions of full-color graphics year round.
 We will also stay open through the summer to those who would like to purchase a subscription or single issue with their submission.
-However, our reading time is typically four to eight months, and so it might be in your interest to wait.

 The main criterion for selection is quality, but the best way to determine what might be accepted by the Gettysburg Review is to read what has already been published.
 Sample copies are available at $15 each; one-year subscriptions are $35.
 We encourage all potential contributors to become familiar with our publication before submitting.

 While we charge a small fee ($3.00) for standard online submissions, we do accept (and appreciate) snail-mail submissions, free of charge, excluding postage (of course).
 Please visit our website for snail-mail guidelines.

 Should you decide to engage in the practice of simultaneous submission, indicate that your manuscript is under concurrent consideration and notify us immediately via Submittable if said work is accepted elsewhere.